isBre/Ethics-in-AI-Notes/index.md

 The provided text describes a **master project focused on text analytics in the legal domain, specifically the analysis of contracts and privacy policies in a system called Claudette**.
 The project is conducted under the context of Action No 2020-EU-IA-0087 and is co-financed by the EU CEF Telecom.
 The team involved in the project includes researchers and experts from various institutions such as the European University Institute (EUI), University of Bologna, University of Modena, Yale Law School, Maastricht Law Department, and more.

 The main goal of the project is to **explore the potential of artificial intelligence (AI) in empowering consumers in various aspects, including privacy, autonomy, economic interests, behavior, access to goods and services, and social exclusion**.
-The project aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are often overlooked by consumers.
+The project aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are **often overlooked by consumers**.
 Non-governmental organizations (NGOs) lack the resources to thoroughly analyze these clauses, while businesses continue to use potentially unlawful clauses.

 The project involves manual annotation of a training set consisting of terms of service (ToS) documents.
 Initially, 50 ToS documents were annotated, and further progress was made with 100 ToS documents. **The project focuses on identifying unfair clauses in the documents based on the Unfair Contract Terms Law and Practice Directive 93/13**.
 The directive states that contractual terms that cause a significant imbalance in the parties' rights and obligations and are contrary to good faith can be regarded as unfair.

 The text discusses specific types of potentially unfair clauses, such as arbitration clauses, unilateral change clauses, content removal clauses, jurisdiction clauses, choice of law clauses, limitation of liability clauses, unilateral termination clauses, consent by using clauses, and privacy included clauses.
 Examples of potentially unfair clauses are provided, along with criteria for determining their fairness or unfairness.

+For example, if a clause states that the consumer is bound by the terms of service simply by visiting the website or by downloading the app, or by using the service: **potentially unfair**.
+If giving consumers a right to bring disputes in their place of residence: **clearly fair**.
+If stating that any judicial proceeding takes a residence away (i.e. in a different city, different country): **clearly unfair**.

-The project employs various machine learning methodologies, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.
+**The project employs various machine learning methodologies**, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.
 The text describes the data representation and ensemble methods used in the experiments, as well as the evaluation metrics employed, such as precision, recall, and F1 score.
 The results indicate that the ensemble model performs the best, correctly detecting around 80% of potentially unfair clauses in each category.

-The text concludes by mentioning the development of an online server for Claudette, and suggests the potential for integrating memory-augmented neural networks and expert legal knowledge to enhance unfairness identification.
-Legal experts are able to recognize potentially unfair clauses based on their background knowledge and intuition, and leveraging this knowledge in AI systems could lead to improved fairness analysis.
+The text also introduces **Memory-Augmented Neural Networks**, which process and store information in memory.
+These networks can understand relevant knowledge for a given query, retrieve concepts from memory, and combine memory and query to make predictions.

+The focus then shifts to exploiting knowledge for identifying unfairness in the context of GDPR compliance. **The tool ensures compliance with GDPR articles 13-14, detects vague language, and identifies clauses that are insufficiently informative**.

+The text further explains the criteria for assessing privacy policies in terms of lawfulness, fairness, transparency, clarity of expression, and substantive compliance.
+Different levels of achievement are discussed, including optimal and suboptimal (questionable or insufficient) compliance.

+Several examples are provided to illustrate different aspects, such as the comprehensiveness of information, categories of personal data concerned, consent clauses, policy change notifications, and clarity of expression.
+Vagueness indicators are discussed, including conditional terms, generalizations, modality, and non-specific numeric quantifiers.
+The **multilingual capabilities** of Claudette in German, Italian, and Polish are highlighted, along with different approaches for creating target-language datasets.

+Finally, the **text briefly mentions a web-crawler tool developed for automatic privacy policy monitoring, which involves checking document dates and comparing content with previously saved versions**.

 &nbsp;